 Yes, you can.
 Every dollar donated goes directly to providing a camp experience for a child who would not otherwise have had one.
 No amount is too small to help.
 You can donate through our website, in person, calling our office, or by physically mailing it to us.

 When does camp operate?

-How many campers and staff are there at Earth Camp and Teen Adventure Camp?
+How many campers and staff are there at your summer camps?

-We employ approximately 16 Earth Camp staff members.
+We employ approximately 16 Camp staff members.
 There are typically between 80-120 campers on a given camp day.

 How old does my child need to be to attend camp?

 Earth Camp accepts children ages 6-14.
-Teen Adventure Camp accepts children ages 15-17.
+Adventure Camp accepts children ages 12-17.

 How do campers get to and from camp?

 Many of our families choose to drop off and pick up their children.
 Drop-off time is at 8:45 AM and pickup begins at 3:00 PM.
-New this year is our Before and After Camp!
+We also provide Before and After Camp for an additional fee.

 A lot families choose bus transportation for their children for an additional $25 per week per camper.
 We have bus drop-off and pickup locations in Oberlin, Elyria, and Lorain.
 Parents/guardians are responsible for transporting their children to the pickup and drop-off locations.